synapticloop/copyrightr/src/docs/usage.md

 ```
 copyrightr {
-	// if set to true (default), this will log what would have been changed,
+	// If set to true (default), this will only log what would have been
-	// if set to false, this will over-write the files
+	// changed, if set to false, this will over-write the files __without__
+	// warning
 	dryRun = false

-	// this will be part of the regular expression that is searched for.
+	// This will be part of the regular expression that is searched for.
 	// This helps to narrow down the lines that will be updated, useful
 	// where there may be other companies that have copyright information
 	copyrightHolder = "Synapticloop"

-	// which files are to be included, by default the included files are
+	// Which files are to be included, by default the included files are
 	// - src/**/*.java, and
 	// - src/**/*.groovy
 	includes = [